1Shmid/TikTakToeFX/README.md

 Although I know graphic packages, I have no artistic education, so I took the top one from Google as a basis for the new game design.

 Graphical elements and their animation are placed in a separate class `GraphicsManager`

+## Dependency injection
+As the project grows, methods with skyscrapers of parameters began to appear.
+To make the code easier to read, I applied dependency injection through the container implementation.

+- `GameResultContainer`
+- `Container2`
+- `Container3`

+## Project structure
+- `src`: contains the source code of the project
+- `package1]`: [Description of package contents].
+- `[package2]`: [Package Content Description].
+- `resources:` contains project resources such as FXML files, images and others
+- `docs`: contains project documentation
+- `[other directories]`: [Description of other project directories].

 ## Usage

 1. Clone the repository.